Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Methodology

-Finally, the $i$-th generated source signal $\bm{S}_g^{(i)}$ can be obtained by convoluting the spatial activation state $\bm{W}^{(i)}$ with the temporal state $\bm{\Phi}^{(i)}$, and the corresponding generated scalp signal $ \bm{X}_g^{(i)}$ can be calculated by the forward model with the known lead field matrix $\bm{L}$.
+Finally, the $i$-th generated source signals $\bm{S}_g^{(i)}$ can be obtained as the product of the spatial activation state $\bm{W}^{(i)}$ and the temporal state $\bm{\Phi}^{(i)}$, and the corresponding E/MEG signals $ \bm{X}_g^{(i)}$ can be generated by passing the generated source signals through the forward model with the lead field matrix $\bm{L}$ derived from solving the forward problem.